IntelliTree/RA-InfoSite_cmsdemo/README.md

 # Repo for the RapidApp CMS demo video

-This is the repo associated with the code used in the RapidApp CMS demo video on www.rapidapp.info
+This is the repo associated with the code used in the 'CMS Intro' RapidApp demo video at **[www.rapidapp.info/demos](http://www.rapidapp.info/demos)**.
+Please watch the video for more information.

+Version of RapidApp used for this demo: 0.99017

-# Quick Start:
+## Quick Setup

 ```bash